Gijs6/SomPlus/README.md

 The Somtoday API auth is a mess.
 I use [Somtoday SSO tool](https://github.com/m-caeliusrufus/Somtoday-SSO-tool) to get the refreshtoken, and put that in the refreshtoken.txt.
 You can also use [SomtodaySSOLogin](https://github.com/Underlyingglitch/SomtodaySSOLogin) for this.

 The schedule section only uses items with a defined starting hour, so any items that don't align with standard lesson times are not used.
-You could save the schedule data gathered from Som, but that would cause the notification generator to break.
+You could just save the times from the data directly, but that would cause the notification generator to break.

 Things you need to adjust for the script to work: (these things work very differently for all schools)
 * `lln_id` in **grades_main** (not your "leerlingnummer" but the id you get via /rest/v1/account/)